wvannoordt/cmf/STANDARD.md

 with the exception of special functions such as `Cmf_Alloc`, which is (necessarily) a macro invoking an internal function call.
 Full words and complete variable names should be preferred, as an example consider the function `UpdateNeighborsOfNeighborsToChildNodes(...)`.
 The function name may look long and cumbersome, but it is clear what it does within the context of its class.

+However, if a function is highly domain-specific (e.g. computes some terms in a well-known equation), then short, but clear variable names should be used, e.g. "rho" instead of "density".

 ## Comments